Tips for First Generation College Students

 7. Ask for Help if You Need It

 A lot of students are afraid to ask for help, even when they need it.
-This is a mistake you don’t want to make as a first-generation student.
+This is a mistake you don’t want to make as a first generation student.
 If you’re struggling with school, mental health issues, or other problems, don’t deal with them alone.

 Not only are there great resources on campus that can help you, but your friends and family can also help support you if you’re struggling.
 Dealing with any challenges early on will make your time on campus better, and asking for help doesn’t have to be embarrassing.
 It’s an opportunity for you to touch base with your support system and see how you can make improvements to your life.

-8. Find Balance inside and outside the Classroom
+8. Find Balance Inside and Outside the Classroom

 It’s great to have a job, attend lots of events, join student organizations, and take tons of classes you’re interested in.
 Students can get a tremendous amount out of their college experience, but you don’t want to spread yourself thin.